Our Lady of Solitude

-Our Lady of Solitude (María de la Soledad; Nossa Senhora da Soledade) is a title of Mary, mother of Jesus and a special form of Marian devotion practised in Spanish-speaking countries to commemorate the solitude of Mary on Holy Saturday.
+Our Lady of Solitude (María de la Soledad; Nossa Senhora da Soledade) is a title of Mary, mother of Jesus and a special form of Marian devotion practised in Spanish and Portuguese speaking countries to commemorate the solitude of Mary on Holy Saturday.
 Variant names include Nuestra Señora de la Soledad, Maria Santisima, Nuestra Señora Dolorosisima de la Soledad, and Virgen de la Soledad.

 History

 The title originates with Queen Juana lamenting the early death of her husband Philip I of Castile in 1506.

 Feast

 Our Lady of Solitude in the Procesión del Silencio in Madrid 1915.